Currency and prices in Bulgaria

 Example of prices

 How much does basic food, tourist attractions or transport cost in Bulgaria?
-Take a look at the indicative price table.
+Check out the indicative price table.

 Accommodation in a double room (prices per night)